Mani Peninsula: Palaiomaniatika

-Their main feature are houses, towers, and cisterns.
+Their main features are houses, towers, and cisterns.
 These structures were typically built with very thick dry-stone walls using large blocks of quarried limestone or limestone boulders.
 Their vernacular architecture is sometimes described as "megalithic" or "cyclopean", with some scholars surmising a building tradition stretching back to the late Hellenistic period.
 Evidence from historical documents indicates that people were living in most of the palaiomaniatika well into the Ottoman era.